mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.0-1.9.2/overview/edgelb/index.md

               port:
                 name: web
 ```

-The configuration is launched with the following command.
+2. Launch the configuration with the following command:

 ```
 dcos edgelb config config.yaml
 ```

-Edge-LB will roundrobin over the instances in the server groups of the *myapp-prod* cluster.
+Edge-LB will round-robin over the instances in the server groups of the `myapp-prod` cluster.